- Bismarck Public Schools

 What are the requirements for AVID?

 Students in AVID are in the academic middle, have average to above average scores, and are motivated to succeed in school.
-AVID is not a motivational program.
-In fact, students have to want to improve to be in it.
+AVID is not a motivational program; students have to want to improve to be in it.

 Is AVID a class?